Data Management is People Management:

 Zack: So is she sticking with, is she saying that Middle Pal was a thing though?

-From these examples we see that members of the archaeological community who were not active project participants sometimes supplemented the input provided by specialist project participants.
-As people who were external to the project, they were not committed to following through on their advice; they instead relayed their interpretations to specialists who are already members of the project and who were capable of implementing their guidance.A31,A32 Moreover, as outsiders, they were not forced to adhere to the systematic recording systems that scaffolded internal procedures, and the informal nature of their contributions was in fact a crucial aspect that imbued them with value.
+[36] From these examples we see that members of the archaeological community who were not actively involved in the project sometimes supplemented the input provided by project specialists.
+As people who were external to the project, they were not committed to following through on their advice; they instead relayed their interpretations to specialists who were already members of the project and who were capable of implementing their guidance (Figure 5).A25,A26 Moreover, as outsiders, they were not forced to adhere to the systematic recording systems that scaffolded internal procedures, and the informal nature of their contributions was in fact a crucial aspect that made their contributions valuable.

 Discussion